Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Problem setting

-The fractional elliptic operator ${\cal A}^{\alpha}$ is approximated by its FEM/FDM representation $({\cal A}_h)^{\alpha}$, subject to the homogeneous Dirichlet boundary condition, where the operator (matrix) $({\cal A}_h)^{\alpha}$ is defined as in (\ref{eqn:frac_Oper}), where the eigenpairs for the corresponding grid discretization ${\cal A}_h$ of the elliptic operator ${\cal A}$ are used.
-Here $h=h_\ell=1/n_\ell$ is the univariate mesh parameter.
-The FEM/FDM approximation theory for fractional powers of elliptic operator was presented in \cite{DuLazPas:18}, see also literature therein.
+In this paper, the fractional Laplacian ${\cal A}^{\alpha}$ is approximated by its FEM/FDM representation $({\cal A}_h)^{\alpha}$, where the matrix $({\cal A}_h)^{\alpha}$ is defined by spectral decomposition of ${A}_h$ in (\ref{eqn:frac_Oper}).
+The FEM approximation theory for fractional powers of elliptic operator was presented in \cite{Ainsworth:18,DuLazPas:18,HLMMV:2018,KaMelenk:19}, see also literature therein.